stallman-j/LaTekonomer/README.md

      3) an external physical version (e.g. an external hard drive backup).
    Technical issues happen all the time, and writing out in LaTex can take a long time.
 Not having backups means you're potentially throwing away hours, days, or even months of work if your computer gives up on you.

-You may be wondering:
-a.
-What if I want to edit the source files?
-   - <a href="#contributing">Become a contributor! </a>
-b.
-What about making other branches with Git?
-   - Overleaf says it <a href="https://www.overleaf.com/learn/how-to/GitHub_Synchronization" > doesn't play nicely with branching </a>, but <a href="https://stackoverflow.com/questions/61242083/git-push-of-an-overleaf-project-to-a-different-branch-other-than-master">of course people have figured out workarounds.</a>

 <!-- Installation -->

 <a id="installation"></a>